Ripley6811/TixCalendar/README.md

 - Fix month name encoding error when `locale.setlocale` is ran on a Chinese system.
 - Add optional Tix.Balloon popup over date buttons.
+- Add ability to select a date range when hold ctrl.